 2) What has and continues to support the market in 2019

-In 1987, 2000 and 2007 AAA rated U.S. Treasuries qualified as a safe have alternative to quality stocks, they had a real rate of return of between 1.00% to nearly 5.00% with upside instrument appreciation potential when the Fed cut rates to stimulate the U.S. economy, this motivated investors to sell stocks as the market softened and reallocate funds to Treasuries.
+In 1987, 2000 and 2007 AAA rated U.S. Treasuries qualified as a safe have alternative to quality stocks, U.S. Treasuries had a real rate of return of between 1.00% to nearly 5.00% with upside instrument appreciation potential when the Fed cut rates to stimulate the U.S. economy, this motivated investors to sell stocks as the market softened and reallocate funds to U.S. Treasuries.

-In 2019 the U.S.’s credit rating is the worst in it’s history, 10 year yields recently traded at 1.66% near their all time historic low and 0.05% below reported inflation.
-Aside from a guaranteed post inflation loss what adds the most amount of risk to Treasury ownership in 2019 is instrument risk which is currently 3 times greater than potential reward, U.S. dollar devaluation risk coming in a close second.
+In 2019 the U.S.’s credit rating is the worst in it’s history, 10 year yields recently traded at 1.66% (near their all time historic low) and 0.05% below reported inflation giving you a guaranteed loss and this assumes you believe the inflation numbers to be credible.

 3) The risk reward of owning a Treasury in 1987, 2000, 2007 versus 2019.